openwdl/wdl/SPEC.md

 The `container` attribute accepts a URI string that describes a location where the execution engine can attempt to retrieve a container image to execute the task.

 The user is strongly suggested to specify a `container` for every task.
 If `container` is not specified, or is specified with the special `"*"` value, the execution behavior is determined by the execution engine.
+A task that depends on the engine to determine the execution environment should be careful to only use built-in Bash operations and tools specified as mandatory by the [POSIX standard](https://unix.stackexchange.com/questions/228888/what-are-the-posix-mandatory-utilities).

 The format of a container URI string is `protocol://location`, where protocol is one of the protocols supported by the execution engine.
 Execution engines must, at a minimum, support the `docker://` protocol, and if no protocol is specified, it is assumed to be `docker://`.
 An execution engine should ignore any URI with a protocol it does not support.